OpenRTMFP/Cumulus/README.md

 By adding the 'dump' argument, you will able to display Cirrus/Flash packet exchange in your logs (see 'dump' argument).

 - **middle**,
-Enables a 'man-in-the-middle' developer mode between two peers.
+enables a 'man-in-the-middle' developer mode between two peers.
 It's a instable mode to help Cumulus developers.
 By adding the 'dump' argument, you will able to display Flash/Flash packet exchange in your logs (see 'dump' argument).

 - **help**,